ansible-collections/community.sops/docs/docsite/rst/guide.rst

 You can find binaries and packages `on the project's release page <https://github.com/getsops/sops/releases>`_.
 Depending on your operating system, you might also be able to install it with your system's package manager.

 This collection provides a :ansplugin:`role community.sops.install <community.sops.install#role>` which allows to install SOPS and `GNU Privacy Guard (GPG) <https://en.wikipedia.org/wiki/GNU_Privacy_Guard>`__.
-The role allows to install SOPS from the system's package manager or from GitHub.
-Both SOPS and GPG can be installed on the remote hosts or the Ansible controller.
+The role allows to install SOPS from the system's package manager or from GitHub; see :ansopt:`community.sops.install#role:main:sops_source` for details.
+Both SOPS and GPG can be installed on the remote hosts or the Ansible controller; see :ansopt:`community.sops.install#role:main:sops_install_on_localhost` for details.

 .. code-block:: yaml